wpeventmanager/wp-event-manager/readme.txt

 - **🤝 [WooCommerce compatibility](https://wp-eventmanager.com/knowledge-base/sell-tickets/)**: Get WooCommerce compatibility to sell your event tickets with ease and security.

 - **🎪 [Frontend event submission form](https://wp-eventmanager.com/knowledge-base/the-event-submission-form/)**: Allow event organizers to post events on your website by filling up the frontend event submission form.

-- **🔠 [Multi-language support for global events](https://wp-eventmanager.com/knowledge-base/translating-wp-event-manager/#:~:text=WP%20Event%20Manager%20is%20capable,po%2C%20mo%20or%20.)**: Offer a great user experience to your global audiences with multiple language translation facilities.

 WP Event Manager magically transforms the way you manage your events and strengthens your event management strategies online with the right event tools.